 The house has no sewage, no running water, and no electricity.
 But it has lots of memories.
-Memories of a carefree childhood spent under the doting and watchful eye of my grandparents, Louis and Celina Ollivierre.
-Some of the memories are not pleasant to Americans used to municipal running water etc, but the experience is no more rustic or strange than living in the bayou of Louisianna.
+Memories of a carefree childhood spent under the doting and watchful eye of my grandparents, Louis and "Celina" Ollivierre.
+Some of the memories are not pleasant to Americans used to municipal running water etc. Still, the experience is no more rustic or strange than living in the bayou of Louisianna.

 I remember needing to complete a bowel movement while sitting in an outhouse in the high heat of summer.
 Ugh!
 Stinky.
 However, I enjoyed taking outdoor showers after helping my grandfather fill the tank atop the outdoor shower.
 Outhouse or not, I love my grandparents, and I would not have traded my early childhood with them for anything in the world.

 My grandparents kept a few chickens, goats and sheep on the property behind the house.
 I often helped my grandmother move the sheep and goats, staked to a feeding spot with a long rope and a metal spike.
 Sometimes I would help her milk a goat or sheep.
 Have you ever drank fresh goat milk straight from the animal?
 It's so rich and creamy.